toliaqat/xenon-wiki/leaderElectionAndReplicationDesignPage.md

 ## Duplicate requests and Idempotent Behavior

-Unlike RAFT and VR we do not expect the DCP framework to track duplicate requests.
+Unlike RAFT and VR we do not expect the Xenon framework to track duplicate requests.
 The notion  of "duplicate"  in RAFT  is simplistic  since two different clients can attempt to  issue a semantically duplicate request (causes the same work to be done by the service).
 Detecting duplicate or